humanlabmembers/Anticipation-of-Traffic-Accident/README.md

 Then, follow the readme file in Codes.

-The code for the generative and inference models will be re-uploaded after being organized.
+Due to requests from other researchers, the code for the generative and inference models will be re-uploaded after being tidied up.
 November 2025